andygrunwald/go-jira/README.md

 }
 ```
 ### Get all the issues for JQL with Pagination
-Jira API has limit on maxResults it can return.
+Jira API has a limit on maxResults it can return.
 You may have a usecase where you need to get all issues for given JQL.
 This example shows reference implementation of GetAllIssues function which does pagination on Jira API to get all the issues for given JQL

 please look at [Pagination Example](https://github.com/andygrunwald/go-jira/blob/master/examples/pagination/main.go)